6 Habits Successful People Never Do Twice

 Written by James Marren

 As Kelis’ famous song goes, “Might trick me once, I won’t let you trick me twice”.
-That, in a nutshell, is the attitude of most successful entrepreneurs towards failure and mistakes they make along the way.
+That’s the attitude of most successful entrepreneurs towards failure and mistakes they make along the way.
 It’s obviously impossible to avoid failure altogether, but those who gain success tend not to make the same mistakes over and over again.
 Experience takes time to accumulate, but this process can be sped up by a keen desire to learn from errant decisions through evaluation and dedicated learning.
 Our discussions with a wide range of successful business owners have allowed us to collate the key lessons learned from their personal journeys of growth.
 Evaluate which ones you have already learned and which you need to prepare yourself to face.

 1. Always following